ummtushar/researchSync/README.md

-# ReasearchSync
+# reasearchSync

-An AI app powered by MCP server using FastAPI, a Prefect workflow to fetch and store paper metadata, and deployed on AWS EC2 with Docker.
-The papers are stored in Notion Database and Redis for vectorised data.
+researchSync offers two services:

+1. **FastAPI-MCP Server**: Connects to MCP Hosts like Claude Desktop to retrieve papers' metadata from arXiv and store it in a Notion database.
+You can then query this database to find the best paper you need.

+2. **Web App**: Powered by Gradio (with plans to migrate to React in the future) for the frontend and FastAPI for the backend.
+It uses a Notion and Redis database to store metadata of the papers from arXiv and vector embeddings for retrieving the best papers based on user queries.

+## Python Version
-Python version: 3.11
+- **Python**: 3.11

 ## System Overview